Just sit down and waste your day! :)

 By Scott Frank and Allan Scott, based on a novel by Walter Tevis.
 A great, stylish, and captivating drama about an orphan girl playing chess.

 By David Farr, based on a novel by John le Carré.
 A hotel manager is recruited to aid in an investigation of an arms dealer and becomes involved in a game of deception and betrayal.
-Stellar performances by Hugh Laurie and Tom Hiddleston, and a thrilling drama, The Night Manager is a damn good and underrated series.

 By Danny Brocklehurst, based on a novel by Harlan Coben.
 A mystery/thriller miniseries with multiple plot lines connecting, and all starts with a stranger who knows a secret.

 There is a lot that I still want to add on this drama and thrillers list.
-But I few I know I won't be posting, but you might find interesting to watch, are Homecoming (2018-2020), Years and Years (2019) and Biohackers (2020-2021).
+But I few I know I won't be posting, but you might find interesting to watch are Homecoming (2018-2020), Years and Years (2019) and Biohackers (2020-2021).

 • Superhero and Comic Book Adaptations That Don't Suck Donkey Balls •